aeternity/openapi-generator/README.md

 # OpenAPI Generator

 ## Prerequisities
-To build from source, you need the following installed and available in your $PATH:
+To build from source, you need the following software installed and available in your $PATH:

 * [Java 7 or 8](http://java.oracle.com)